 - The conditioning took place between day 42 and 62 of age and lasted twelve days, with two trials - per day and at least three hours between trials on the same day.
-Piglets were habituated to the test - room for 10 minutes, by pen, two days before the start of the conditioning.
-All piglets (H and H+) - were subjected to the same conditioning.
-The experimental design of the conditioning is already - published in an article dedicated to the study of anticipatory behaviour (Villain, Hazard, et al., 2020). - Briefly, all piglets were individually trained to learn to associate two different stimuli with the - arrival of two different (pseudo)-social partners: either two pen mates (partner = Conspecifics) or a - familiar human (partner = Human).
-When entering the room, the piglets and the partner(s) would - remain in the room for two minutes.
-Specifically, when the human was the partner, the human - entered, sat on a bucket and positively interacted with the piglet for two minutes, in the same manner - as additional contacts was provided to the H+ piglets during the previous period (see above section) - 165 (figure 1).
-Therefore, at the beginning of the conditioning phase, H+ piglets were already familiar - with the human, whereas H piglets were unfamiliar with the human and only became familiar during - the conditioning. - The same sessions occurred in both treatment groups (H and H+).
-It was thus excepted that, at the - end of the conditioning, all piglets would be familiar with the human, but with a different degree in - 170 H+ and H- piglets, due to a different time of exposure (H+: period of positive handling at weaning + - 171 conditioning, H: conditioning only).
-Sessions of reunions with social partners were not studied here - because they were part of an analysis on vocal expression of positive anticipation reported earlier - 173 (Villain, Hazard, et al., 2020). - 174 For every second trial, the two-minute reunions with the human were analysed by the same person: - trials number 2, 4, 6, 8, 10 and 11 (see behavioural analyses section).
+Piglets were habituated to the test - room for 10 min, by pen, two days before the start of the conditioning.
+All piglets (H and H+) were - subjected to the same conditioning.
+The experimental design of the conditioning is already published - in an article dedicated to the study of anticipatory behaviour (Villain, Hazard, et al., 2020). - Briefly, all piglets were individually trained to learn to associate two different stimuli with the - arrival of two different (pseudo)-social partners: either two pen mates (partner = Conspecifics) or a - familiar human (partner = Human).
+When entering the room, the piglets and the partner(s) would - remain in the room for 2 min.
+Specifically, when the human was the partner, the human entered, sat - on a bucket and positively interacted with the piglet for 2 min, in the same manner as additional - 170 contacts was provided to the H+ piglets during the previous period (see above section) (figure 1). - 171 Therefore, at the beginning of the conditioning, H+ piglets were already familiar with the human and - 172 procedure, whereas H piglets were unfamiliar with the human.
+During the conditioning, the same - sessions occurred in both treatment groups (H and H+).
+After the conditioning, all piglets were - familiar with the human, but treatment groups had a different time of exposure to them.
+Sessions of - reunions with social partners were not studied here because they were part of an analysis on vocal - expression of positive anticipation reported earlier (Villain, Hazard, et al., 2020). - For every second trial, the 2 min reunions with the human were analysed by the same person: trials - number 2, 4, 6, 8, 10 and 11 (see behavioural analyses section).